December 11th, 2023

 - Longboat Key: This beach is located in the northern part of Sarasota and is considered the most extended Island on the city's coast.
 This beach attracts fewer tourists than the others in the area, so if you are looking for a calmer, quieter beach, Longboat Key is for you!

-- Lido Key: Lido Key consists of three beaches; North Lido, Lido Beach, and South Lido!
+- Lido Key: Lido Key has three beaches: North Lido, Lido Beach, and South Lido!
 It is located right in the middle of Longboat Key and Siesta Key.

 - Siesta Key: Siesta Key is an Island in Sarasota.
-Siesta Key is combined of multiple beaches like Crescent Beach, Turtle Beach, and more!
+Siesta Key combines multiple beaches like Crescent Beach, Turtle Beach, and more!

 - Casey Key: This beach is located on the southern end of Sarasota's coast.
 There are picnic areas, concessions, and lifeguards year-round!
 Casey Key is also one of Sarasota County's oldest public beaches.

 The weather in Sarasota, Florida, is what many locals love about the city.
-The warm weather attracts residents to relocate to the area, mainly from New York and Washington!
+The warm weather attracts residents, mainly from New York and Washington, to relocate to the area!
 Sarasota's climate is described as a tropical climate.
 They have hot, humid summers and warm, dry winters.

 Amazingly, Sarasota is located on the coast and is within driving distance (or walking) to various beaches.
 If you get too hot in the summer, you can take a quick trip to the ocean to cool off!